 Diet accommodations are governed by state and federal regulations.
-Lactose reduced or soy milk is available for students with lactose intolerance with a written request from the parent/guardian.
-The written request needs to be submitted to the CNP supervisor at the students' school.
+Lactose-reduced or soy milk is available to a student with a written request from a parent/guardian.
+Complete the Request for Lactose-Free Milk or Soy Milk form and submit to the Child Nutrition supervisor at the students' school or email it to mealmodifications@ahschools.us.
+The form can be found at ahschools.us/dietform.

-All other modification requests require a completed diet modification request form signed by a licensed Doctor of Medicine (M.D.), Clinical Nurse Practitioner (CNP), Osteopathic Doctor (D.O.) or Physician's Assistant (P.A.C.) and a parent/guardian.
+All other requests for meal modifications require a completed Diet Modification Request form signed by a licensed Doctor of Medicine (M.D.), Clinical Nurse Practitioner (CNP), Doctor of Osteopathy (D.O.), Physician's Assistant (P.A.C.) or (eff.
+7/1/2025) a Registered Dietitian (R.D.) and by a parent or guardian.
+The form can be found at ahschools.us/ dietform.
+It is important that all required fields of the form be completed.
+Incomplete forms can not be processed and will be returned for completion.